dileepkumar35/News-Admin-Panel/README.md

     npm run dev
 ```

-## Technologies used
+## Technologies Used
-- ReactJS - For creating the ui, state management and api integration

-- MUI - For pre made compoents, styling and icons

-- React router dom - For handling client side routing
+- **ReactJS**: Utilized for building the user interface, managing state, and integrating APIs.
+- **MUI (Material-UI)**: Provides pre-designed components, icons, and styling options to speed up development.
+- **React Router DOM**: Enables seamless client-side routing and navigation.

-- D3 - For making graphs and charts
+- **D3.js**: Used for creating interactive and visually appealing graphs and charts.

-## Approach
+## Development Approach

-The app has been developed by leveraging ReactJS apis, like useContext, createContext, useReducer and custom hooks for managing global state, and useState for local state.
-React's component reusability is mainly utilized for componets like graphs and feed tables, thus making code more modular.
+The application leverages ReactJS APIs such as `useContext`, `createContext`, `useReducer`, and custom hooks for managing global state.
+The `useState` hook is employed for handling local state within components.

-<br/><br/>
+Reusable components, including graphs and feed tables, are extensively utilized to ensure modularity and maintainability in the codebase.

-useEffect hook is used in graph and chart components for effective rerendering the app as state changes.
+The `useEffect` hook is used within chart and graph components to handle efficient re-rendering whenever the application state changes.

-<br/><br/>
-React router dom library is used for the client side routing.
+Client-side routing is implemented using the React Router DOM library, allowing for smooth navigation between different sections of the application.